thielicious/aLoad/README.md

 # aLoad

-(PHP) Automatically loads classes from a given path
+Automatically loads classes from a given path (customized)

 ---
 <br>

 ## INTRODUCTION

-aLoad ('a' abbr. for **auto**) is a flexible auto loader for classes using a given path.
+aLoad ('a' abbr. for **auto**) is a flexible auto class loader using a module-based separator.
 <br>
 <br>